 Behind every successful volunteer project is a team of dedicated volunteer leaders.

 Whether it's guiding volunteers through project work, cooking and preparing meals, transporting tools, or even helping to design the trail itself, our volunteer leaders are critical to our success.
-Learn more about supporting VOC through a volunteer leadership or project support role at our New Leader Night on May 22, 2019, or through the links below.
+Learn more about supporting VOC through a volunteer leadership or project support role at our New Leader Night in January 2020, or through the links below.

 Your commitment is flexible and can be weekly, monthly, or just a few times per season.
 Note that, in most cases, training is required – see the training calendar for upcoming courses with VOC's Outdoor Stewardship Institute (OSI).